AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 State Time limit insurance carriers have to settle claims for injuries and damages to your vehicle

-Arkansas 45 working days
+Arkansas 10 working days after claims are processed

 Colorado “Reasonably promptly”